 When the town was booming with over 15,000 people, mixed with booze and the rough crowd of miners, this jail was a busy spot.

 Ghosts Towns of the West is filled with photographs, maps, history, and detailed directions to find the best ghost towns to linger in the wake of the Old West.

 Ghost Towns of the West blazes a trail through the dusty crossroads and mossy cemeteries of the American West, including one-time boomtowns in Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
 The book reveals the little-known stories of long-dead soldiers, indigenous peoples, settlers, farmers, and miners.

 Perfect for planning a road trip, each section covers a geographic area and town entries are arranged by location to make this the most user-friendly book on ghost towns west of the Mississippi.

-Terrific food has become the norm here.
-From quick bites to fine dinning you won’t be
+An awesome town is nothing without great food right!
+Luckily terrific food has become the norm here.
+From quick bites to fine dining you won’t be disappointed.

 GRAPES RESTAURANT AND BAR